Kishiman/Nodejs-Technical-test/README.md

 - company

 ##### Validation
-for the sake of test, all ids must be configured to be INTEGER AUTO INCREMENT
+- All ids must be configured to be INTEGER AUTO INCREMENT for the validation process

-the 'testRequest.js' file contain a set of HTTP request that will be use to validate the different levels of difficulty.
+- There are seperate 'testRequest' files describing differnt scenario with escalating levels of difficulty each 'testRequest' will have an array of HTTP Requests

-During validation process, we will run all request in order on an empty database, any failure in the chain may result in disruption of ids and thus causing a Domino effect.
+- some levels will require an empty Database, otherwise it will be dependednt on the previous level

-Please make sure you validate the whole level before moving to the next one.
+- You are allowed to modify the structure of any request body (keynames, object hierarchy etc), but never any of the data

-###### Level 1
+- There are multiple approches to design the database, it is recomended you read all test cases so that your conception is compatible with the requested specifications

--  Implement basic CRUD (GET POST UPDATE) for all models
+- You are required or expected to finish in the allocated time, we recomend you prioritize best practices over and implementing long term solutions

-###### Level 2
+- It is recommended that you validate a level before moving to the next one.

--  Implement basic CRUD (GET POST UPDATE) for all models
+- You are encouragted engage with you supervisor for clarification, advice or help